 Additionally, upregulating AMP-K and driving aerobic metabolism towards the oxidation of fatty acids over glucose can be very powerful.
 Following the strategies below will help you improve AMP-K and convert over to burning fat for fuel.

-First and foremost, it is imperative that sugar and highly insulinogenic carbohydrate sources be removed from the diet.
+Of course, we understand by now that sugar feeds cancer and so it is imperative that sugar and highly insulinogenic carbohydrate sources be removed from the diet.
 Insulin is a significant promoter of cancer cell growth and it must be limited as best as possible.

 This means relying on healthy fats as the primary source of calories and only moderate amounts of clean protein.
 Overconsumption of protein can become gluconeogenic, meaning the body begins to convert proteins into glucose.